fetlife/help/02_profiles/10_how-do-i-make-a-secondary-profile.md

 Please note that for each profile you create, FetLife requires a unique:
 - Email address
 - Nickname
-- Phone number (if using SMS verification) or
-- Email invitation from a past or current FetLife Supporter
+- Phone number (if using SMS verification) or an email invitation from a past or current FetLife Supporter.